langchain-ai/agentevals/README.md

 #### Strict match

 The `trajectory_strict_match` evaluator, compares two trajectories and ensures that they contain the same messages in the same order with the same tool calls.
-It allows for differences in message content and tool call arguments, but requires that the selected tools at each step are the same.
+By default, it allows for differences in message content, but requires that the selected tools at each step are the same and that their arguments are the same.
+You can configure this behavior by setting the `tool_call_args_exact_match` and `message_content_exact_match` params.

 <details open>
 <summary>Python</summary>